 After a year struggling with the D1/D2 cars, ATS introduced the new ATS D3 at the 1979 Austrian GP.
 Designed by Nigel Stroud, it represented a significant step forward, but was replaced early in 1980.

 Nigel Stroud's new design appeared in public for the first time at the 1979 Austrian GP.
 Although outwardly similar to the D2, it featured a new monocoque and new suspension, and a much smoother and neater body, although still following standard Lotus 79 lines.
 Hans Stuck crashed the car in practice, but it was repaired for the race and Stuck qualified 18th, well ahead of any qualifying dramas.
 He was up to 15th on the grid at the Dutch GP, ahead of one of the Tyrrell 009s, but had the usual poor race and early retirement.
 He matched his practice performance at Monza, one again qualifying slightly ahead of Jean-Pierre Jarier's Tyrrell 009, and this time finished the race, down in 11th.
-The team, now managed by Vic Elford, was making clear progress again.
+The team was now managed by Vic Elford, who had replaced Fred Opert at the German GP, and was making clear progress again.
 Stuck did the hat-trick over Jarier at the Canadian GP, this time right up in 12th on the grid, and for once had a decent race, running in tenth when he ran into the back of Rene Arnoux's Renault.
 He qualified 14th at Watkins Glen and went very well in the wet, running sixth before a stop for dry weather tyres.
 As others fell by the wayside, he brought the ATS home in fifth place, the best result of the team's short life.

 (12 Aug 1979)

 (13 Jan 1980)